Hristo Smirnenski: Death

 Smirnenski's tireless work and deprivations undermined the 24-year-old poet's health and he died on June 18, 1923, from tuberculosis.
 He had followed political events and kept his faith, optimism, and sense of humor right until his last breath.

 Legacy

 Despite his early death, Smirnenski is known as a very productive writer.
 In the eight brief years of his prolific career, he wrote thousands of pieces of poetry and prose in various genres using more than 70 pseudonyms.
 One of the last editions of his collected works consists of eight volumes.
 He was lauded by left-leaning literary critics for championing socialist ideals in his works, and by certain of the modern conservative literary circles as the author of "Applied Poetry".

-Smirnenski was a remarkable poet: his poetry is energetic and his lyrics have a confessional character.
-His extraordinary humor and faith in life, along with his humanism are recreated in the finest form in his works.
-The most characteristic of them evoke a solemn and festive feeling of the need for change in the world, the bitterness of harsh realities, and a willingness to fight for change.

-His works are still relevant today and are the subject of public debate (e.g. "Tale of the Ladder") and online searches of literary criticism.
-Despite being underrated, he is an inspiration to millions and deserves to be honored as one.

 Smirnenski Point on Robert Island, South Shetland Islands, is named after Hristo Smirnenski.